 Step 5.
 Review and evaluation of submittals

-DRCOG evaluates TIP applications using the process and methodology adopted in step 1.
+DRCOG evaluates TIP applications using the process and methodology adopted in Step 1.
 The Transportation Advisory Committee reviews the evaluations; a work group or ad hoc committee may be convened to assist.
-TIP applicants, DRCOG and CDOT or RTD may hold “peer reviews” of certain projects to better understand scope, cost, and schedule implications.
-DRCOG typically produces a validated scoring/ranking of eligible submitted projects, by project type, for consideration by the transportation committees, the public, and the DRCOG Board.
+TIP applicants, and DRCOG and either CDOT or RTD (depending on project type) may hold peer reviews of certain projects to better understand scope, cost and schedule implications.
+DRCOG typically produces a validated scoring/ranking of eligible submitted projects, by project type, for consideration by the transportation committees, the public and the DRCOG Board.

-The exact nature of the final selection process tends to vary from one TIP cycle to the next, but the specific process defined in step 1 is carried forward.
-Typically, transportation committees review the ranked lists of projects, work groups or ad hoc committees assist in crafting options as to the best “mix” of projects, and geographic equity is examined.
-An interagency review phase allows the MOA partners to share their tentative selections with each other (along with projects proposed but not selected) for review and comment on synergistic and multi-modal opportunities and implementation conflicts.
+The nature of the final selection process variesies from one TIP cycle to the next, but the specific process defined in step 1 is carried forward.
+Typically, transportation committees review the ranked lists of projects; work groups or ad hoc committees assist in crafting options as to the best mix of projects; and other factors are considered.considered An interagency review phase allows the MPA partners to share their tentative selections with each other (along with proposed, but not selected, projects) for review and comment on synergistic and multimodal opportunities and implementation conflicts.

 Step 6.
 Financial plan

-The TIP must contain a financial plan showing proposed expenditures are consistent with reasonably expected revenues.
+To comply with federal requirements, the TIP must contain a financial plan showing proposed expenditures are consistent with reasonably expected revenues.
 DRCOG works cooperatively with CDOT and RTD to determine reasonably expected revenue by funding category, by year.
-The financial plan may contain proposals for new revenues, new revenue sources (for example, federal discretionary funds), or innovative financing, as long as they can be established as reasonably available.
-Costs are supplied by CDOT, RTD, and other project sponsors as part of their applications/ submittals.
-The final financial plan is explicitly considered by the transportation committees and the DRCOG Board as part of the TIP adoption.
+The financial plan may contain proposals for new revenues, new revenue sources (for example, federal discretionary funds), or innovative financing, as long as such funding can be established as reasonably available.
+Costs are supplied by CDOT, RTD and other project sponsors as part of their applications/ submittals.
+The final financial plan is explicitly considered by the transportation committees and the DRCOG Board as part of adopting the TIP.

 Step 7.
 Draft TIP

-After interagency review, the tentatively-selected projects from the DRCOG process and the potentially-revised submittals from RTD and CDOT are reviewed for consistency with the fiscally constrained RTP.
-DRCOG then assembles a consolidated draft TIP document, adding any federal discretionary or congressionally-earmarked projects.
+After interagency review, the tentatively selected projects from the DRCOG process and the potentially-revised submittals from RTD and CDOT are reviewed for consistency with the air quality conforming fiscally constrained RTP.
+DRCOG then assembles a consolidated draft TIP document, adding any federal discretionary or congressionally earmarked projects.
 DRCOG identifies the regionally significant projects that will be completed using non-federal funds during the period of the TIP for inclusion in the network demonstrating air quality conformity and listing in the TIP document.

 Step 8.
 Air quality conformity

 The process for demonstrating the TIP’s air quality conformity is similar to that used for the fiscally constrained RTP (see Section 4.2).
-Regionally significant roadway capacity and major transit guideway improvements selected for the TIP or implemented using non-federal funds in the TIP time horizon are compared to the projects anticipated to be completed during the first interim “stage” of the fiscally constrained RTP (see Section 4.2, steps 6 and 7).
+Regionally significant roadway capacity and major transit guideway improvements selected for the TIP or implemented using nonfederal funds in the TIP time horizon are compared to the projects anticipated to be completed during the first interim stage of the fiscally constrained RTP (see Section 4.2, steps 6 and 7).
 If TIP horizon projects are not in that stage, an RTP conformity revision is processed concurrently.
-The regional travel model is run, pollutant emissions levels are estimated and compared to budgets, and implementation of State Implementation Plan transportation control measures is verified (see Section 5.9).
-Coordination is made with the North Front Range MPO to assure the requirements of the 8-hour ozone memorandum of agreement are addressed.
-If all criteria are met, DRCOG staff prepares a technical document supporting a conformity finding and public hearings are held.
-The DRCOG Board adopts the conformity finding through the transportation committees process as part of the TIP adoption.
-These items are provided to FHWA/FTA to issue the federal conformity determination.
+Applicable reports are provided to FHWA and FTA to issue the federal conformity determination.
+Applicablereports